EcoFire/firebehavioR/README.md

     devtools::install_github("EcoFire/firebehavioR")

-The fireplot() function requires ggplot2; otherwise there are no package dependencies.
+ fireChart() requires ggplot2; otherwise there are no package dependencies.
 You should have R (&gt;= 3.4.1) installed.

 Usage
 -----